-RTPI Centenary edition of Planning Theory and Practice
+The range of Planning Theory & Practice includes:

-The journal's Interface section promotes dialogue between the academic and practitioner communities.
+The journal's innovative Interface section adopts an original approach to stimulating critical and challenging debate and promoting dialogue between the academic and practitioner communities.
 Find out what it can offer by downloading the issues below.

 Resilience: A Bridging Concept or a Dead End?